Infuse your form with texture

 Start Small

-Start by practicing a small swatch of your texture on the side of your paper (or scrap paper, if you prefer).
-This acts as a warm up and will boost your confidence as you apply the technique to your drawing.
+Begin by practicing a small swatch of your texture on the side of your paper (or on scrap paper, if you prefer).
+This warm-up will boost your confidence and help you refine the technique before applying it to your main drawing.

-Sometimes our plant’s details are too small to be communicated in a life-size drawing.
-But never fear!
-You can always measure your subject and multiply your measurements to magnify your subject enough to be able to show what’s really going on.
-It’s good practice to include scale! (ex.
+Sometimes, the details of your plant are too minute to capture in a life-size drawing.
+Measure your subject and multiply your measurements to enlarge it enough to show the finer details.
+Include a scale indicator to clarify the magnification. (ex.
 If you multiplied your measurements by 4, label your drawing “4x” or “x4”.)

 Shiny vs. Fuzzy

 Embossing tools are used in various crafts to create a recessed or indented pattern on a surface.
-On paper, they press into the paper’s surface so that when you draw over the embossed area with a colored pencil, the embossed area stays light while the pencil tones cover the paper around the embossed area.
+Press the tool into the paper’s surface.
+Then, when you draw over the embossed area with a colored pencil or watercolor, the embossed area stays light while the pencil tones cover the paper around the embossed area.

-Thin roots, hairs, veins, or stamens are all potential subjects for embossing.
-The trick to this technique is to mix embossing with regular drawing so that the embossing doesn’t look too obvious.
+This technique is perfect for rendering thin roots, hairs, veins, or stamens.
+The trick is to mix embossing with regular drawing so that the embossing doesn’t look too obvious.

 Practice keeping your embossing subtle and varied so that the lines are not stiff and regimented.
 Apply strong pressure at first, and then ease up on the pressure, making the line thinner and thinner until it disappears.
 Play around with different sizes of embossing tools for further variation.

-On some subjects, such as apples, you may want to try embossing dots.
-Start with a practice swatch.
-When you’re satisfied with your results, emboss the dots on your apple drawing and start layering colors, following the cross-contour lines of the apple.
+For subjects like apples, practice embossing dots.
+Start with a swatch.
+Once satisfied with your results, emboss the dots on your drawing and layer colors along the apple’s cross-contour lines.

 Masking Fluid